Making UPS Accessible to All

 What is UPS’s Equal Opportunities Statement?

 UPS is committed to be a safe place to work where everyone is treated with dignity and respect.
 We provide a workplace free of discrimination, harassment, and retaliation.
-We do not discriminate against any applicant for employment or any employee in any aspect of their employment at UPS because of age, race, religion, sex, disability, sexual orientation, gender identity, military status, pregnancy, national origin or veteran status; and we comply with all laws governing fair employment and labor practices.
+Here, we do not discriminate against any applicant for employment or any employee in any aspect of their employment here because of age, race, religion, sex, disability, sexual orientation, gender identity, military status, pregnancy, national origin or veteran status; and we comply with all laws governing fair employment and labor practices.
 Our CEO, Carol Tomé, fully supports our affirmative action program and is committed to implementation of the company's equal opportunity and affirmative action policies.
-UPS offers a fair, inclusive and authentic workplace for our employees.
-UPS embraces and invests in the growth of committed UPSers who bring varied experience, backgrounds and expertise to every aspect of our business.
+We offer a fair, inclusive and authentic workplace for UPSers.
+We embrace and invest in the growth of committed UPSers who bring varied experience, backgrounds and expertise to every aspect of our business.
 This diverse workforce moves our world forward by delivering what matters.

 How does UPS protect against discrimination in the workplace?